Author: BibleAsk

 “Therefore, having been justified by faith, we have peace with God through our Lord Jesus Christ.”

-“For this is the will of God, your sanctification: that you should abstain from sexual immorality.”
+“This is the will of God, your sanctification.”

 Conclusion